-Built in two phases, Hamilton Hall is less than fifty years old and is an example of Modernist design ideas on the UO campus.
+Built in two phases, Hamilton Hall is an example of Modernist design ideas on the UO campus.
 It echoes specific International style examples in its design and construction, especially in the piloti on the Agate St. façade which resemble the arrangement of the ground floor of the Seagrams Building by Mies van der Rohe and Phillip Johnson, perhaps the most famous example of the International style.
 Other decoration include use of contrasting construction panels to create a sort of decorative checkerboard effect, the brick and hollow tile lattice work on McClain, Boynton, Collier, and Robbins units of the complex and the pink aggregate panels and lattice work on Dunn and Cloran units.
 Hamilton Hall's many semi-enclosed internal courtyards and common areas reflect Modernist ideas about reorganization of living space.